jama95/JSFormValidator/CONTRIBUTING.md

 When you make changes in the code, there are a few considerations you should always keep in mind:

 - If you add a function, you must document it using JSDoc (in english).
-- If you add a validator or modifier, you must add a description about it (in english).
+- If you add a validator or modifier, you must add a short description about it (in english).
 - Be sure to maintain low [cognitive complexity](https://rules.sonarsource.com/typescript/RSPEC-3776/) in the code.
 - Do not add inline comments.